Think back over your recent experiences as a buyer.

 That’s junk.
 Instead, what you want to do is say something like, “Do you have your calendar on you right now?”
 Avoid the back and forth and just get something on the books.
 Locking next steps in the calendar is so much more important than going after some high-pressure close.

-More Techniques to Become a Better Salesperson…
+Even More Techniques to Become a Better Salesman or Saleswoman…

 Have you ever thought to yourself, “I feel like I’m stuck in a sales rut”?